Get this deal! Call now.

 If you go with a direct provider, you may be billed separately, but you will also be billed less.
 A little effort saves you in the long run, which is something that all Jeep owners should prefer.

-Endurance has had over twelve years in the industry and we’ve protected countless Jeeps.
+Endurance has had over twelve years in the industry, and we’ve protected countless Jeeps.
 We know Jeep owners tend to be adventurous and outgoing types, and several of us at Endurance is Jeep drivers ourselves.
-And we also know that no Jeep owner will settle when it comes to maintaining and protecting their cars.
+And we also know that no Jeep owner will settle for maintaining and protecting their cars.

 Jeep owners take an enormous amount of pride in their vehicles.
-And in some cases, they would consider themselves in a breed of their own.
+And in some cases, they would consider themselves a breed of their own.
 That’s why vehicle services for their vehicles should work the same way.